Thomasomoke/OTR/README.md

 Clone the repository.

 Install XAMPP or another server that supports PHP and MySQL.

 Import the database schema.

 Set up Safaricom Daraja API credentials.

 Run the project on localhost using XAMPP.

+**Contribution**
+Feel free to submit pull requests or raise issues to improve the project.

+**License**
+This project is licensed under.

+All rights reserved @2024